 Backpacking Kangaroo Island and the Yorke Peninsula

 Economically, agriculture – not tourism – is the region’s leading enterprise.
-This has, for the most part, lead to the development of several small rural communities, many of which make for great backpacker bases.
+This has, for the most part, lead to the development of several small rural communities, which make for great backpacker bases.

 Popular activities on the Yorke Peninsula include surfing, diving, fishing, and sampling the local produce.
 The surfing here, in particular, is some of the best in the state.
-Must-see locations on the Peninsula are Pondalowie Bay, Innes National Park, and Berry Bay.
+Must-see locations on the Peninsula are Pondalowie Bay, Innes Australia National Park, and Berry Bay.

 With highlands, rugged coastline, and a number of pristine beaches, the natural setting of Kangaroo Island is some of the prettiest in South Australia.
-Flinders Chase Park, Admirals Arch, and the Remarkable Rocks are among the most splendid sights on the islands and shouldn’t be missed.
+Flinders Chase Park, Admirals Arch, and the Remarkable Rocks are among the most splendid sights on the islands – and shouldn’t be missed.

 Backpacking Uluru and Alice Springs

-Originally an outpost and then a military refuel base, Alice Springs now serves as a hub for visiting the many desert wonders of the region, including the famous Ayers Rock, which is locally referred to as Uluru.
+Originally an outpost and then a military refuel base, it now serves as a hub for visiting the many desert wonders of the region, including the famous Uluru, previously known as Ayers Rock, changing it back to its aboriginal name.

-Uluru is probably the most recognizable sight in the whole of Australia and for good reason: it’s magnificent.
-Honestly, words don’t really do this massive red rock justice and the pictures do little either.
+Uluru is one of the most recognizable sights in Australia: it’s magnificent.
+Honestly, words don’t do this massive red rock justice – and the pictures do little either.
 Uluru is meant to be seen and felt in person; only then will you understand its significance.

-The actual city of Alice Springs isn’t much to write home about.
+The actual city isn’t much to write home about.
 Those expecting a weathered and rustic outpost in the middle of the harsh Outback will be upset to hear that the Springs is quite developed.

-If I’m being honest here, my impression of Darwin is that it serves primarily as a weekend getaway for pent-up miners and a base for backpackers who are trying to find work.
-The parties are, predictably, over the top in Darwin as both worker and traveler alike just let loose.
+If I’m being honest here, my impression of Darwin is that it serves primarily as a weekend getaway for pent-up miners and a base for backpackers trying to find work.
+The parties are, predictably, over the top in Darwin as both worker and traveler let loose.